Working Paper

 Hand-drawn time series of elasticity estimates from 2010 to 2024: fund-level estimates trending downward, 13F-level estimates remaining flat.

-I am a Finance PhD candidate at INSEAD.
+I am a third-year PhD candidate in Finance at INSEAD.

-Before academia, I co-founded two companies: one failed rather miserably, and the other raised more venture capital than customers.
-Those experiences left me curious about how investors think, how capital gets allocated, and why a company's brilliance or stupidity—including my own—can look like noise next to the mighty hand of markets.
+Before academia, I co-founded two companies: one failed miserably, and the other raised more venture capital than customers.
+Those experiences left me curious about how investors think, how capital gets allocated, and why a (my) company's brilliance or stupidity can look like noise next to the mighty hand of markets.

 That led me to a period of quiet contemplation at an asset management firm, and eventually to pursuing a PhD.

-I now work on asset pricing, portfolio choice, and financial econometrics.
+I study questions somewhere between asset pricing, portfolio choice, and financial econometrics.

 2026 Working Paper